Selecting A Licensed Installer

 The client should be engaged during the process of the installation and be aware of proposed installation of inverters panels and any hardware required.
 A good installation company will show you their work go through the installation of the system and explain how to read the production and any other relative maintenance required.
 Installation should be clean and tidy with all rubbish cleaned and removed and formal document discussed and completed as soon as possible after installation.

-It is hard to answer all these questions before signing with the solar installation company however personal reviews and information found on the website should give you a good understanding and trust of which ever solar company you look to for installation.
+It is hard to answer all these questions before signing with the solar installation company however independent personal reviews and information found on the internet should give you a good understanding and trust of which ever solar company you look to for installation.
 Recommendations and referrals are often a good way to go.

 Clean Energy Council: Approved Solar Retailer

-As of July 1 2020, you may be able to claim with the Victorian state government incentive which allows the client to claim back $2,220.
+As of July 1 2020, you may be able to claim with the Victorian state government incentive which allows the client to claim $1850.
 The company must be a clean energy retailer.

 To be an approved solar retailer you must meet stringent criteria.
-The initiative was created to give clients the peace of mind that any installation company on the clean energy retailer list has met very high standards and ethical practices which gives peace of mind to the end user that the company is reputable and completing best practice.
+The initiative was created to give clients the peace of mind that any installation company on the clean energy retailer list has met very high standards and ethical practices.

 Some of the criteria required to apply to become a Clean energy council Approved solar retailer include: